 Enter any information requested (with HTTPS it should just be your GitHub username and password).
-Following that it should download the files for the project and put the in a folder in the directory you are sitting in within your terminal.
+Following that it should download the files for the project and put them in a folder in the directory you are currently sitting in within your terminal.

 Next I open the file we identified above in my text editor of choice, Atom.
 You can use the text editor you prefer.
 I find the line with the palette settings.

 I’ll change the proper setting in here (took some RGB brushing up to figure out which one was the right one).

 Now that the change is made, the file needs to be saved.
 Once it is saved we can make a commit, commits store that change in Git allowing us to share that change with the world.
 Make sure you are in the project directory (in this example that would be